Rifat-007/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I have completed my B.Sc(Hons) in Computer Science & Engineering from American International University- Bangladesh (AIUB).
-My research interests lies at Data Science specially in Data Mining, AI.
+My research interests lies at Data Science specially in Data Mining.
 I am highly interested to pursue my career as a data scientist.

 interests:
 - Data Mining